 “With this funding, SIA will develop a closed loop ‘trust mark’; a visually recognisable label for packaging that can be scanned with a smartphone, like a QR code,” Littleproud says.
 “This will indicate to consumers that the product they’re buying is 100 percent traceable Australian seafood, which they can verify digitally.”

 Assistant Minister Duniam says the technology will improve opportunities to access international markets as well as promoting Australian seafood locally.

-It’s hoped the new tech will also help Australians easily identify home-grown seafood, providing a boost to the Great Australian Seafood, Easy As campaign launched last year.
+The new tech will hopefully also allow Australians to identify local seafood more easily.
+This would provide a boost to the Great Australian Seafood campaign launched last year.

 “We’ve been working to build brand awareness within Australia,” says SIA CEO Veronica Papacosta.
 “Now it’s time to turn our focus to international markets.
-We’re starting by testing the technology and hope it will then be rolled out to the entire industry.”
+We’re starting by testing the technology.
+“Hopefully, it can then be rolled out across the entire industry.”

 The program will pilot digital traceability using Austral Fisheries Glacier 51 Toothfish as the case study.
-This product was the winner of Best Sustainable Seafood Product at the 2020 and 2021 Sustainable Seafood Awards – as the case study, using Laava Smart Fingerprints as the on-package trust mark.
+This product was the winner of Best Sustainable Seafood Product at the 2020 and 2021 Sustainable Seafood Awards.
+On-package trust marks will feature Laava Smart Fingerprints.
 Each fingerprint is a serialised, scannable mark that’s unique to each individual product.
 In addition, this technology is also applicable to other industries.

 “Greater traceability for Australian produce will underpin confidence in brand Australia in export markets,” Papacosta says.